COVID-IWG/epimargin/paper/paper.md

 1. lockdown, quarantine planning, migrant return policies, and vaccine distribution in India and Indonesia (at the behest of national governments, regional authorities, and various NGOs)

-2. Bettencourt, Luis, and Satej Soman.
-"Systems Architecture for Real Time Epidemiological Prediction and Control."
-Mansueto Institute for Urban Innovation Research Paper 26 (2020). [@bettencourt2020systems]
+2. an illustration of a novel Bayesian estimator for the reproductive rate as well as general architectural principles for real-time epidemiological systems [@bettencourt2020systems]

-3. Malani, Anup, Satej Soman, Sam Asher, Paul Novosad, Clement Imbert, Vaidehi Tandel, Anish Agarwal et al. Adaptive control of COVID-19 outbreaks in india: Local, gradual, and trigger-based exit paths from lockdown.
-No. w27532.
-National Bureau of Economic Research, 2020. [@malani2020adaptive]
+3. a trigger-based algorithmic policy for determining when administrative units of a country should exit or return to a pandemic lockdown based on projected reproductive rates and case counts [@malani2020adaptive]

-4. World Bank.
-2021.
-South Asia Economic Focus, Spring 2021 : South Asia Vaccinates.
-Washington, DC: World Bank. © World Bank. https://openknowledge.worldbank.org/handle/10986/35274 License: CC BY 3.0 IGO. [@southasiavaccinates]
+4. a World Bank study of vaccination policies in South Asia [@southasiavaccinates]

-5. Malani, Anup, Satej Soman, Sabareesh Ramachandran, Alice Chen, Darius Lakdawalla.
-"Vaccine Allocation Priorities Using Disease Surveillance and Economic Data." (forthcoming) [@vaccineallocation]
+5. a general framework for quantifying the health and economic benefits to guide vaccine prioritization and distribution [@vaccineallocation]

 <!-- `Gala` is an Astropy-affiliated Python package for galactic dynamics.
 Python
 enables wrapping low-level languages (e.g., C) for speed without losing